MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 This implementation uses rotations with element-wise multiplication and addition to perform matrix vector multiplication without using dot products.
 With the SIMD capability of SEAL, this method performs computations pretty quickly.

+The `linear_transformation2.cpp` file is a similar to `linear_transformation.cpp` but without debugging statements and 3 test cases.
+You can use it to perform stress tests on certain parameters.

 ### Vector Ops
 The `vector_ops.cpp` file consists of a small performance test for BFV and CKKS with `poly_modulus_degree = 8192`.